Puja on the Beach of Papanasam, Varkala – India

 The Beach of Papanasam is filled with locals that come here to bring a family member to eternity..
 Spreading the ashes, after many rituals lead by a holy man, into the ocean.
-When I first came to the beach I didn’t know that.
+When I first came to the beach I didn’t know about this.
 I was not aware of the rituals and the importance of this particular part of the beach in Varkala.
-I soon found out:
+I soon found out!

 When I walked to Papanasam beach I saw a couple of beds…made of sand.
 Not every bed was occupied.
 I was curious by the meaning of this so I went and sat down for while to observe this.

 I looked around….was wondering if he really gestured me to come.
 When I looked again he raised his hand again to me and pointed in front of him.
 He wanted me to sit there…

 I didn’t know what to do….I didn’t really know what the meaning of those rituals were.
 I walked up to him and sat down in front of him.

 He started to put a straw around my finger and lay down a bananaleaf in front of me.
 He put something that I don’t recognize on it, a couple of small sticks/wood.
 He asked me the name of my grandfather and grandmother.
 And then he started to say or sing or chant a lot of words.
 He gave me flowers and he gestured to me that I had to lay some of it on the bananaleaf.

 I had seen this before, at the wedding I attended.
 I started to understand what he was doing.

 After a while, and a lot of flowerleafs, he added also a banana and then gave me rice.
 He poored water over my hand so the rice would flow onto the bananaleaf.

 When he was done with his chanting, and my hands were empty he folded the bananaleaf together and gave it to me.
 He pointed out that I had to go to the sea and offer the leaf with its contents into the ocean.
 I’d seen people do it so I walked to the ocean.
 So I walked to the ocean, thinking about what to think when I offered it to the ocean..